-Dr Rachel Woodlock is an academic and writer with a special interest in the experiences of religious minorities in Western societies.
+Dr Rachel Woodlock is an academic and writer with a special interest in the experiences of Islam and Muslims in the West.
 She co-edited Fear of Muslims?
 International Perspectives on Islamophobia with Professor Douglas Pratt (Springer, 2016), an evidenced-based examination of Islamophobia in both 'old-world' Europe and the 'new-world' of America and Australia, and also Southeast Asia.
 She also co-wrote For God's Sake: An Atheist, a Jew, a Christian and a Muslim Debate Religion, discussing some of life's biggest questions.

 At Monash University, she researched employment and education trends among Muslims in Melbourne, Australia; studied the experiences of Iraqi migrants settled in regional Victoria; and her doctoral research looked at the social integration of religious Muslim Australians.
 She has lectured widely and taught subjects on Islam and Muslims at undergraduate and postgraduate levels.
 Her other academic interests include conversion, religious pluralism, religious feminism and the Islamic heterodoxy.
 Although born and raised in Melbourne, Australia, Rachel lives with her family in Tipperary, Ireland, which everyone delights in telling her is a long way to go.